A Simple Guide To Shedding Unwanted Fat:

 (Wescott and Loud 2014)

-Important to note for golfers, there will also be a decrease in speed, power, & strength, not good for your club head speed.
+Important to note for golfers, there will also be a decrease in speed, power, & strength, not good for your club head speed and more chance of getting injured.

-Fortunately these unfavourable changes can be reversed with a structured strength training programme.
+Fortunately these unfavourable changes can be reversed with a well structured resistance / strength training program.

 Combining the three key elements that have been mentioned (strength training, high protein intake, calorie deficit) can have powerful effects on your body composition.
-In a 2013 study carried out by Westcott and Loud (2013), when subjects combined strength training (, a moderate calorie restricted diet (1200-1500 calories for women, 1500-1800 for men), and a high protein intake 1.5g.kg per day, lost an average of 3kg of fat and gained 1kg of muscle during a 10 week training programme.
-For such a short time period these are very encouraging results, and would likely cause a noticeable visual difference in the subjects IMO.
+In a 2013 study carried out by Westcott and Loud (2013), when subjects combined strength training, a moderate calorie restricted diet (1200-1500 calories for women, 1500-1800 for men), and a high protein intake 1.5g.kg per day, they lost an average of 3kg of fat and gained 1kg of muscle during a 10 week training programm.
+For such a short time period these are very encouraging results, and would likely cause noticeable visual and and health differences in the subjects.
 These principles need to become part of your lifestyle for the long term to see prolonged consistent progress.
-Remember lifestyle, not (*insert number of weeks*) program.
+Remember lifestyle, not (*insert fancy name*) special diet.

 Look at the two pyramids below and see if either of them accurately describes your current approach to training for body composition improvements.
-From countless conversations and observations from working in a gym setting for the previous six years I see a common trend amongst unsatisfied members/clients who are looking for body composition improvements.
+From countless conversations and observations from working in a gym setting for the previous 9 years I see a common trend among unsatisfied members/clients who are looking for body composition improvements.

-1) They all enjoy exercise classes such as aerobics, spinning, circuits, , yoga etc. While these classes have absolutely nothing wrong with them and have their place, a lot of people seeking better bodies (particularly females) think the more you sweat = the better the body and because of this only perform these aerobic type activities, which is problematic.
+1) They all enjoy exercise classes such as aerobics, spinning, circuits, yoga etc. While these classes have absolutely nothing wrong with them and have benefit a lot of people seeking better bodies (particularly females) think the more you sweat = the better the body and because of this only perform these aerobic type activities, which is problematic.
+YOU NEED RESISTANCE TRAINING.

-2) Diets are low in protein: Breakfast is usually toast or cereal, morning snack is a scone, lunch is a ham sandwich and soup, dinner is usually a good solid meal, late night snacking usually high in sugar.
+2) Diets are low in protein: Breakfast is usually toast or cereal, morning snack is a scone or fruit or cereal bar, lunch is a sandwich and soup, dinner is usually a good solid meal high in protein, late night snacking usually high in sugar.
 This shows a diet based mainly around carbohydrates with protein as an afterthought, not ideal.
+Most people need to decrease calories, while maintaining or increasing protein.
+This means most meals should primarily consist of protein, and veggies.
+You need to make sure you eat some fat too.
+Cooking extra virgin olive oil or butter, red meat, oily fish, eggs & other dairy, nuts etc.

 What most people do: